 - Failing to provide reasonable accommodations for those with disabilities

 Victims of housing discrimination can file a complaint with the Commission online here.
 However, the state does not specify what kind of penalties they render.

 Additional Landlord Tenant Regulations in Idaho

 Landlord and Tenant Manual – This handbook, published by the Idaho Attorney General’s Office, details nearly every consideration a landlord or tenant may need to make before, during, and after a lease agreement.
-Landlords in particular can utilize the example forms and checklists included in this guide to get their formal documentation system up and running.

 Landlord and Tenant Rights and Responsibilities – This concise pamphlet breaks down each party’s responsibilities under Idaho’s current landlord-tenant laws.
-This informational handout also includes contact information for legal aid in settling a landlord-tenant dispute, which individuals from both parties might find useful.

-Idaho Department of Insurance – Renter’s insurance is another common topic of dispute among Idaho landlords and tenants.
+Idaho Department of Insurance – Renter’s Insurance is another common topic of dispute among Idaho landlords and tenants.
 This website can help guide both parties through the process of identifying which types of coverage are appropriate to their situation.